RLuckom/exploranda-core/README.md

 `name` (String, required) : the exact SDK namespace, e.g. `'EC2'` for AWS or `compute` for GCP.

-`constructorArgs` (Object, required) : defaults to pass to the namespace constructor.
+`constructorArgs` (Object) : defaults to pass to the namespace constructor.
 Right now this almost always includes `region: 'us-east-1'`, but this will change as the region will need to be configurable.
 The API version can also be specified.

+`isTarget` (boolean) : If this is set, the resover will treat the _api_ object, not the results of calls to it, as the object to return.
+It should only be used for the (currently-experimental) `genericFunctionRecordCollector` accessSchemas.

 #### The `value` field